-The Ceja Box or Buckman Mesa road area is a section of ponded lava flows a couple of hundred feet thick at the northern end of the Cerros del Rio Volcanic Field.
+The Ceja Box or Buckman Mesa road area is a section of ponded lava flows several hundred feet thick at the northern end of the Cerros del Rio Volcanic Field.
 It is a famous locality for some movies.
 Here a major arroyo cuts trhough the volcanic field and enters the Rio Grande, cutting a beautiful section of the field.
 Photo J. Aubele

-Inward-dipping aglomerates rin the summit structural crater of Cerro Colorado, one of the larger scoria cones in the Cerros del Rio field.
-The field is an extensive "forest"of piñons and junipers.
+Inward-dipping aglomerates rim the summit structural crater of Cerro Colorado, one of the larger scoria cones in the Cerros del Rio field.
+The field is an extensive "forest" of piñons and junipers.
 Photo J. Aubele

 Scoria on one of the cones is encrusted with specular hematite.
-It seems that in every volcanic field there is at least one cone or volcanic dome where specular hematite occurs.
 Photo J. Aubele

 At the south end of the volcanic field, not far from the Santa Fe airport, there is an area of ash-covered camel tracks.
 The dark scoria in the background post-dates the tracks, so these are the tracks of a camel that passed through around 3 million years ago, probably in the damp ash fall materials of a nearby maar.